PRM-011: Use of Working Time and University Equipment for Personal or Commercial Purposes

 This policy does not supersede state and University policies governing structured loan or rental programs, such as Intramural Recreational Sports equipment and University Library materials, or state and University policies permitting incidental use of University computing resources.

-- A minimum cost of $5,000 ($500 if ETF funded) upon acquisition or completion of a fabricated equipment asset (note: ETF funding doesn’t allow fabrications);
+- A minimum cost of $5,000 ($500 if ETF funded for the College at Wise) upon acquisition or completion of a fabricated equipment asset (note: ETF funding does not allow fabrications).

-- The equipment asset is titled to the University; and
+- The equipment asset is titled to the University.

 - The equipment functions either as a standalone asset or as an integral part of a larger University asset.